Why You Should Upgrade from Windows 8, 8.1 to Windows 10

 Also, we expect the new DirectX 12 to be released for Windows 10.
 The new DirectX will definitely improve graphics of the games and bring the new experience to PC gamers whose graphics cards could support it.

-Along with Start Screen, Microsoft introduced Metro apps in Windows 8.
+Along with Start Screen, Microsoft introduced Metro apps in Windows 8, Windows 8.1.
 There are a lot of useful Metro apps in the Store, but users simply don’t like the fact that these apps use the whole screen.
 So a lot of people disapproved this feature, just like it was the case with start menu.
 Luckily, Microsoft fixed this as well.

 It looks like Microsoft developed a habit of ending an era with its new operating system.
 Like it was the case with start menu in Windows 8 (luckily, the company decided to revive it), Microsoft sent Internet Explorer to history after nearly 20 years of lasting.
 Internet Explorer will be replaced by new Microsoft’s browser, Project Spartan/Edge in Windows 10.

 This Microsoft’s move might actually be good, because although Internet Explorer is the most famous browser in the world, it’s not famous for great performances.
 People are mocking Internet Explorer for years, because it’s slower than competitors, and introducing a new browsers could attract users’ attention in a good way.